TRON-US/trongrid-js/README.md

 ### Version History

 __1.0.2__
-* Fix example in README using the new parameters min_timestamp, max_timestamp and order_by.
+* Fix example in README using the new parameters minBlockTimestamp, maxBlockTimestamp and orderBy.

 __1.0.1__
 * Updates README for TronWeb 2.3.+.